jojo221119/dhbw-tinf14a-starter/README.md

 This project folder contains code for an API- and WWW-server.
 Both run in a virtualized docker environment for which `docker-compose.yml` exists.

 # Requirements
-Install docker environment, e.g. with __docker toolbox__ software package.
+Install docker environment, e.g. with __docker toolbox__ software package or corresponding suites for linux or MacOS.

 # Infrastructure
 ## Docker